raspibolt/raspibolt/static-channel-backup.md

 ## (Optional) Remote backup: GitHub

 The thumbdrive-based setup protects the backup from a SSD drive failure.
-However, it does not protect against a situation where both the SSD drive and USB thumbdrive are destroyed at the same time (*e.g.* fire, food, etc.).
+However, it does not protect against a situation where both the SSD drive and USB thumbdrive are destroyed at the same time (*e.g.* fire, flood, etc.).

 To protect against this situation, it is necessary to send the backup to a remote location.
 We will